Meet YOLO26: next-gen vision AI.

 dfl9.040.960.960.960.96

-The N model prioritizes DFL loss, while S/M/L/X models shift emphasis to bounding box regression.
+The N model prioritizes the dfl distance-regression term, while S/M/L/X models shift emphasis to IoU-based box regression.
 Classification loss remains relatively consistent across all sizes.

 For a detailed explanation of each technique, see the YOLO Data Augmentation guide.